discourse/discourse_docker/README.md

 ### Troubleshooting

 View the container logs: `./launcher logs my_container`

-You can ssh into your container using `./launcher ssh my_container`, we will automatically set up ssh access during bootstrap.

 Spawn a shell inside your container using `./launcher enter my_container`.
 This is the most foolproof method if you have host root access.